PensaClub/pensa-club-platform/server/README.md

   - **/user/update-details** : This endpoint updates an existing user's profile.
 It requires the specific field to be updated, for example, `"workOptions": ["Doctor", "Lawyer"]` to update the work options of the user.
   - **/user/single-user** : This endpoint fetches a single registered user in the system.

+- **_userDetailsController_** :

+  - **/ads/ad-create** : This endpoint is used to create an advertisement with all the necessary details.
+It allows users to input comprehensive information about the ad, such as the title, description, category, town, address and images.

 ## Testing

 Testing is planned and will be documented in the future.